-In Colorado, there is no ownership registry for water rights.
-The Office of the State Engineer does not have any ownership information.
-If you want to find out which water rights go with your land, you must research the deeds at your county clerk’s office.
+In Colorado, there is no ownership registry for water rights, and the Office of the State Engineer does not have ownership information.
+To determine which water rights go with your land, you must research the deeds at your county clerk’s office.

-If you want to find out how many shares of water rights you have in a particular ditch, contact the ditch company.
+Contact the ditch company to find out how many shares of water rights you have in a particular ditch.

 Using Water that Runs Through Your Property